ASVAB AFQT Frequent QuestionsCommon Questions on the Armed Services Vocational Aptitude Battery (ASVAB) Armed Forces Qualification Test (AFQT) Score.

 Why is this being collected?

-For the past several years, the California Department of Education (CDE) has been continuing its efforts in meeting the State Board of Education’s (SBE’s) directive to expand the College/Career Indicator (CCI) with more career measures.
-Because the ASVAB AFQT was one data element that was recommended by the CCI Work Group and the Alternative Schools Task Force, this data is being collected for the first time this year to determine if it should be included in the CCI.
+For the past several years, the California Department of Education (CDE) has been continuing its efforts to meet the State Board of Education’s (SBE’s) directive to expand the College/Career Indicator (CCI) with more career measures.
+Because the ASVAB AFQT was one data element that was recommended by the CCI Work Group and the Alternative Schools Task Force, this data was collected for the first time in 2020–21 to determine if it should be included in the CCI.

 What grade levels are being collected?